nmacbean/SW-US-Hydro-Model-Eval-HESS/README.md

-ORCHIDEE v2.0 model code used in this study and relevant documentation are publicly available via the ORCHIDEE wiki page (http://forge.ipsl.jussieu.fr/orchidee/browser/tags/ORCHIDEE_2_0/ORCHIDEE/) under the CeCILL license (http://www.cecill.info/index.en.html).
+ORCHIDEE v2.0 model code used in this study and relevant documentation are publicly available via the ORCHIDEE wiki page (http://forge.ipsl.jussieu.fr/orchidee/browser/tags/ORCHIDEE_2_0/ORCHIDEE/) under the French Open Source CeCILL Software license (http://cecill.info/index.en.html).
 The ORCHIDEE model code is written in Fortran 90 and is maintained and developed under an SVN version control system at the Institute Pierre Simon Laplace (IPSL) in France.